Fenian Rising

 However the rising of 1867 proved poorly organised.
 A brief rising took place in County Kerry in February, followed by an attempt at nationwide insurrection, including an attempt to take Dublin in early March.
-Due to poor planning and British infiltration of the nationalists, the rebellion never got off the ground.
-Most of the leaders in Ireland were arrested, but although some of them were sentenced to death, none suffered execution.
-There followed a series of attacks in England aimed at freeing Fenian prisoners, including a bomb in London and an attack on a prison van in Manchester, for which three Fenians, subsequently known as the Manchester martyrs, were executed in November 1867.
+Due to poor planning and infiltration of the nationalists by the Dublin Castle administration, the rebellion never got off the ground.
+Most of the leaders in Ireland were arrested, but although some of them were sentenced to death, none were executed.
+The IRB subsequently carried out a series of attacks in England aimed at freeing Fenian prisoners, including a bomb in London and an attack on a prison van in Manchester, for which three Fenians, subsequently known as the Manchester martyrs, were executed in November 1867.

 Background

 The Fenians were a transatlantic association consisting of the Irish Republican Brotherhood, founded in Dublin by James Stephens in 1858, and the Fenian Brotherhood, founded in the United States by John O'Mahony and Michael Doheny, also in 1858.
 Their aim was the establishment of an independent Irish Republic by force of arms.
+The Great Famine of 1845–50 had killed about a million people, and caused another million to emigrate, hardening Irish attitudes to British rule.
 In 1865, the Fenians began preparing for a rebellion.
 With the ending of the American Civil War, they hoped to recruit willing Irish veterans of that war for an insurrection in Ireland.
 They collected about 6,000 firearms and had as many as 50,000 men willing to fight.
 In September 1865, the British moved to close down the Fenians' newspaper The Irish People and arrested much of the leadership, including John O'Leary, Jeremiah O'Donovan Rossa, Bryan Dillon, Thomas Clarke Luby and Stephens.
 Stephens, the leader of the movement, later escaped.
 In 1866, habeas corpus was suspended in Ireland and there were hundreds more arrests of Fenian activists.

 Stephens' successor as leader, Thomas J. Kelly tried to launch the insurrection in early 1867, but it proved uncoordinated and fizzled in a series of skirmishes.
 The plan was for a country-wide campaign of guerrilla warfare, accompanied by an uprising in Dublin in which Fenian fighters would link up with Irish troops who had mutinied and take the military barracks in the city.

 Preparation

-In February 1867 Fenians, one of whom was Michael Davitt, attacked Chester Castle in order to obtain arms for the rising.
-The revolt's organisers had hoped to benefit from considerable support among Irish nationals, or their descendants, living in England.
-The arms stored in the castle were to be seized, the telegraph wires cut, the rolling stock on the railway to be appropriated for transport to Holyhead, where shipping was to be seized and a descent made on Dublin before the authorities should have time to interfere.
-This scheme was frustrated by information given to the government by the informer John Joseph Corydon, one of Stephens' most trusted agents.
+In February 1867, the Fenians, including Michael Davitt, attempted to seize weapons from Chester Castle in order to obtain arms for the rising.
+The plan relied on support from Irish immigrants and their descendants in England.
+The rebels intended to cut telegraph lines, use railway stock to reach Holyhead, commandeer ships, and launch a surprise attack on Dublin before the authorities could respond.
+However, the plot was foiled when John Joseph Corydon, a trusted agent of Fenian leader James Stephens, informed the government.